-Schools in Regions 3, 4, and 6 may register the top three contestants in Poetry and Impromptu per level, per language from regional competition, schools not in Regions 3, 4, and 6 may register up to three students per level, per language.
+Schools in Regions 3, 4, and 6 may register the top five contestants in Poetry and Impromptu per level, per language from regional competition, schools not in Regions 3, 4, and 6 may register up to five students per level, per language.

-The levels for Poetry are 1,2,3,4,5, AP, Immersion 9/10 and Immersion 11/12 (Japanese and Spanish) and Native Speaker.
+The levels for Poetry are 1-5, AP, immersion(Japanese, Spanish, German and Russian) and Native Speaker.
 The levels for Impromptu speaking are 1,2,3, 4/5/AP, 9/10 Immersion and 11/12 Immersion.
 There is no Native Speaker category for Impromptu.
-Spanish Immersion students enrolled in an AP Spanish course must compete in the Immersion category, not AP.
+Immersion students enrolled in an AP course of that language must compete in the Immersion category, not AP.

-Schools in Regions 3, 4, and 6 may register the top three pairs of contestants from regional competition in the Dialogues category per language in the following levels: 1,2,3 and 4/5/AP, Immersion 9/10 and Immersion 11/12.
-Schools not in Regions 3, 4, and 6 may register up to three (3) pairs per level and language There is no Native Speaker category for the Dialogues category.
-Spanish Immersion students enrolled in an AP Spanish course must compete in the Immersion category, not AP.
+Schools in Regions 3, 4, and 6 may register the top five pairs of contestants from regional competition in the Dialogues category per language in the following levels: 1,2,3 and 4/5/AP, Immersion 9/10 and Immersion 11/12.
+Schools not in Regions 3, 4, and 6 may register up to five (5) pairs per level and language.
+There is no Native Speaker category for the Dialogues category.
+Immersion students enrolled in an AP course of that language must compete in the Immersion category, not AP.

-The top five contestants from Regions 3, 4, and 6 in French, German, Latin, and Spanish Cultural Trivia may register to compete at the state competition in the following levels: 1,2,3 and 4, AP, and Spanish Immersion/Native Speaker.
+The top five contestants from Regions 3, 4, and 6 in Chinese, French, German, Russian and Spanish Cultural Trivia may register to compete at the state competition in the following levels: 1, 2, 3, 4, AP, and Immersion/Native Speaker.
 There is no level 5/Native Speaker (except for Spanish) category for Cultural Trivia.
 Schools not in Regions 3, 4, and 6 may register five per language and level as previously described.